learn-co-curriculum/pc-ios-day03-essentials/README.md

 # Essentials!

 ##Arrays
 Arrays are one type of list that can be used to group and organize multiple pieces of data.

-+ Array == an ordered list that can be visualized as a two-column table.
-Left column is the index and the right column is the thing you're listing (Draw on board, using bucket list as an example):
+You can ordered list that can be visualized as a two-column table.
+Left column is the index and the right column is the thing you're listing.
+For example, imagine a bucket list:

 | Index | Bucket List Item |
 | --- | --- |